Pool Filter Size Calculator

 | Capacity margin | How much rated flow remains above the design flow. | Negative or tight margin means the filter should be upsized or flow reduced. |

 A green sizing result is still an equipment planning estimate.
-Final selection should use the filter manual, pump curve, pipe layout, valve losses, heater or salt-system limits, and local requirements.
+Final selection should use the filter manual, pump curve, total dynamic head, pipe layout, valve losses, heater or salt-system limits, pressure rating, and local requirements.

 Technical Details:

-Filter sizing begins with a flow requirement.
-In turnover mode, volume is divided by turnover hours and 60 minutes per hour.
+Filter sizing begins with a design flow.
+In turnover mode, pool volume is divided by turnover hours and 60 minutes per hour.
 The selected bather or debris load can raise that flow.
-The design flow then protects against the pump flow entered by the user, because a filter must tolerate the flow the pump can send through it, not only the flow needed by the turnover target.
+The design flow then protects against pump output, because the filter must tolerate the flow the pump can send through it, not only the flow required by the turnover target.

 Formula Core:

-The turnover path converts volume and target time to flow, then converts flow to filter area.
+The turnover path converts volume and target time to flow, then converts flow to filter media area.

 For a 24,000 gallon pool with an 8 hour target, turnover flow is 24,000 / 8 / 60 = 50 GPM before load adjustment.
-If the protected pump flow is 60 GPM, the design flow becomes 60 GPM.
-At a cartridge planning rate of 0.35 GPM/ft2 with 25% margin, recommended area is about 214 ft2, so a 200 ft2 cartridge is tight and a larger common size is safer.
+If protected pump flow is 60 GPM, design flow becomes 60 GPM.
+At a cartridge planning rate of 0.35 GPM/ft2 with 25% margin, recommended area is about 214 ft2, so the catalog choice rounds up to the next listed cartridge size at or above that area.

 | Media | Planning rate | Sizing caution |